mabel-dev/opteryx/docs/SQL Reference/05 Expressions.md

 Comparison Operators are used within Expressions to compare values, usually involving comparing a field within the datasets against a literal value - although comparisons can be used against two fields, or two literals.

-Usually when one of the values involved in the comparison is `NULL`, the result is `NULL`
+Usually when one of the values involved in the comparison is `NULL`, the result is `NULL`.

 Operator     | Description
 :----------- | :-----------------------------